atxFarley/aws_serverless/README.md

     2. [Docker](https://docs.docker.com/install/)
     3. [AWS Serverless Application Model Command Line Interface (AWS SAM CLI)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

-I did test out both  [Serverless Framework Open Source](https://www.serverless.com/open-source/) and AWS SAM CLI.
+> I did test out both  [Serverless Framework Open Source](https://www.serverless.com/open-source/) and AWS SAM CLI.
 Both were easy to use, but since the AWS Toolkit uses AWS SAM CLI, I chose that route.

-Deployment from IntelliJ is as simple as right-click --> Deploy from the AWS SAM template.yaml file.

-I found it worthwhile to spend some time understanding [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)
+> I found it worthwhile to spend some time understanding [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)
 Besides its CLI, AWS SAM uses [template specification](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) to define each function.

+Once [AWS Toolkit for Jetbrains](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html) is installed and configured according to the [instructions](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/setup-toolkit.html), the Deployment from IntelliJ is as simple as right-click on the template.yaml --> Deploy Serverless Application.
-This template.yaml file can be used to deploy multiple functions as one serverless application or each Lambda function can be a single application.
+> This template.yaml file can be used to deploy multiple functions as one serverless application or each Lambda function can be a single application.

 *__For this application, all the functions are defined in a single template.yaml and deployed as one serverless application.__*